 Watersports might not be the obvious thing that springs to mind when visiting London with kids, but there are dozens of places offering fun water sports activities from open water swimming to paddleboarding.
 It’s the chance to enjoy familiar sports and learn some new skills as well.

-London has no shortage of waterways and watersports activities to enjoy whether your family are beginners or more experienced on the water.
+London has no shortage of splash parks and outdoor pools that are great for younger kids but teens will probably want something a little more challenging.
+Fortunately the city has myriad waterways and watersports activities to enjoy whether your family are beginners or more experienced on the water.
 The various sports centres in London are there to cater to your itch for adventure water sports.
 Children and teens will have no problem finding a water sport they will love.

 If you and your kids are looking to get wet and have fun then here are London’s best water sports for kids and teens!